-All UC graduate students are encouraged to participate in the 2016 Graduate Student Expo & Poster Forum.
-Whether you want to get discipline-specific feedback on your research before you present nationally, beef up your CV, or share your art with the UC community, the Expo & Poster Forum is a great opportunity and it is right in your own back yard.
+All UC graduate students are encouraged to participate in the 2017 Graduate Student Expo.
+Whether you want to get discipline-specific feedback on your research before you present nationally, beef up your CV, or share your art with the UC community, the Expo is a great opportunity and it is right in your own back yard.
 (And it is free to register!)

-Faculty and Teaching Assistants Use Poster Forum as a Student Learning Opportunity
+Faculty and Teaching Assistants: Use the Expo as a student learning opportunity

 The event is open to the university community, so bring your under/graduate classes on a tour of the posters or encourage your students to attend individually.
 Visitors will not only get firsthand knowledge of research and scholarship in action, but students may have an opportunity to explore graduate school options.

-All posters will be available for viewing that day from 9 a.m. to noon, and Main Stage will run until 2 p.m.
-Maps of the posters and abstract books and programs for Main Stage will be available so you can target your viewing to specific disciplines.
-Poster abstracts and the Main Stage program will be accessible online here as the event approaches.
+All posters will be available for viewing that day from 9 a.m. to noon, and the Three Minute Thesis competition will run from noon to 2 p.m.
+Maps and abstract books for the posters and fine art, and programs for the Three Minute Thesis will be available so you can target your viewing to specific disciplines.
+Poster and art abstracts and the Three Minute Thesis program will be accessible online here as the event approaches.